Obamacare costs an average of $584 per month for 2024, based on a 40-year-old with a Silver-level plan.

 Health insurance companies can set their own rates.
 This means the cost of the same plan tier will vary between companies.
 Comparing companies and quotes is the best way to find a policy that fits your budget.

-New Hampshire is the cheapest state for Obamacare, and Wyoming is the most expensive.
+New Hampshire is the cheapest state for Obamacare, and Alaska is the most expensive.

 The state you live in affects the cost of Obamacare in several ways.
 State and local laws can affect how the health insurance industry works.
 Additionally, the cost of medical care in each state can change how much a health insurance policy costs.
 The more expensive it is to get care, the higher your Obamacare rate is likely to be.